Everyone needs a career plan to follow; it’s not good enough to wander through your working life and take whatever comes your way.

 And be as clear as you can on the organization you are targeting.
 Your game plan tactics will be different if you are interested in BMW as opposed to Apple.
 Each has a different business challenge and a different priority on the skills and competencies they require.

 Too many career hunters are unclear on where they want to land, which is a normal situation for most people.
-The problem is, as long as you are hovering over a number of possibilities you don’t act.
+The problem is, as long as you are hovering over several possibilities you don’t act.
 You ponder and reflect.
 But you don’t DO anything to move forward.

 It’s better to declare what you think you want today based on the best information you have available and your particular interests.
 Go after it.
 You will learn soon enough if it is the right path and you can then adjust your game plan on the run.